Free Lance Audio Recording Engineer

-There is a big difference between making a recording, and making "A RECORD!"
-A microphone and a computer (cell phone, tablet, etc.) can make a recording.
-It takes an exerienced, skilled person to make great sounding record.
+There’s a big difference between making a recording, and making a RECORD.
+Of course, a microphone and a computer (cell phone, tablet, etc.) can make recordings.
+But it takes an experienced, skilled person to make a record that sounds great.

-Whether it’s studio or location recording, put your project into the experienced hands of an independent engineer.
-It’s what the artists with major label deals do, and it’s more affordable than you might think.
-After 18 years as a staff recording engineer at various studios in the Washington DC, Virginia, and Maryland area, I bring a level of experience and knowledge to my sessions that few engineers can match.
+Whether it’s studio or location audio recording, work with an experienced independent engineer.
+It’s what the major label artists do.
+And it’s more affordable than you might think.
+After recording and producing for 30+ years, I bring a level of experience and knowledge to my sessions that few engineers can match.

 Home Studio Consulting and Engineering Lessons

 Another service I provide is home studio consulting to help you improve your own recordings.
 This includes personalized audio engineering lessons on your own gear.
 Also, I can assist you in recording your project on your own system.
 Additionally, I can supply extra mics and other equipment to help your home recordings sound more professional.